rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/windows/_index.en.md

 weight: 20
 ---

+{{% notice note %}}
+Windows security policy is tricky, if this tutorial does not work for you, or you encounter unstable connection, please migrate to `Linux` server.
+{{% /notice %}}

 ### A crossroads
 You now either have two choices, you can either use PM2 (easier) or NSSM (a bit harder) to start the RustDesk server There are some benefits to using NSSM: